LaWebcapsule/directus9/docs/self-hosted/config-options.md

 ### .env

-If the config path has no file extension, or a file extension that's not one of the other supported formats, Directus will try reading the file config path as environment variables.
+If the config path has no file extension, or a file extension that's not one of the other supported formats, Directus9 will try reading the file config path as environment variables.
 This has the following structure:

 ```